-DECALIA SICAV, in abbreviation DECALIA (the "Company") is an open-ended investment company of the umbrella type organised as a "société anonyme" under the laws of the Grand Duchy of Luxembourg and qualifies as a Société d'Investissement à Capital Variable ("SICAV") under Part I of the Luxembourg law of 17th December, 2010 (the "2010 Law") regarding collective investment undertakings, whose object is to invest in transferable securities under the principle of risk spreading in accordance with, and as more fully described in, its Articles and the Prospectus.
+DECALIA SICAV, in abbreviation DECALIA (the "Company") is an open-ended investment company of the umbrella type organised as a "société anonyme" under the laws of the Grand Duchy of Luxembourg and qualifies as a Société d'Investissement à Capital Variable ("SICAV") under Part I of the Luxembourg law of December 17, 2010 (the "2010 Law") regarding collective investment undertakings, whose object is to invest in transferable securities under the principle of risk spreading in accordance with, and as more fully described in, its Articles and the Prospectus.

-The Company was incorporated for an indefinite period on December 9, 2015, with an initial capital of Euro 31.000.
+The Company was incorporated for an indefinite period on December 9, 2015.
 Its articles of incorporation have been published in the official gazette Mémorial on December 23, 2015.